-People with lower incomes — up to 138 percent of the federal poverty line under the law — would be covered by a Medicaid expansion, the cost of which the federal government would fully cover through 2016.
-The state's contribution would rise in stages to 10 percent, but South Dakota would face substantial extra costs in administrating a larger program.
+People with lower incomes — those earning up to 138 percent of the federal poverty level — would be covered by a Medicaid expansion.
+The federal government would pay all expansion costs through 2016, but South Dakota would also face some additional costs in administrating a larger program.

-Doctors, hospitals and other health care businesses are urging the state to expand Medicaid, saying uninsured South Dakotans often delay getting medical care until they get very sick and go to hospital emergency rooms.
-Since they can't afford expensive emergency care, hospitals and clinics have to charge insured patients more to offset losses in charity care.
+Some lawmakers favor expanding Medicaid because uninsured people now delay getting medical care until they are very sick and go to hospital emergency rooms.
+Because they cannot afford expensive emergency care, hospitals and clinics have to charge insured patients more to offset losses in charity care.